Eric Martinez: Vice Mayor

-On 2007, Martinez won his first term as Vice Mayor of Valenzuela City together with re-elected mayor Win Gatchalian.
-On 2010, Martinez seek for his second term as vice mayor while Win Gatchalian seek for his third term as mayor of the city.
-Both of them won the local election.
-On 2013, he ran again for his third term as vice mayor of the city while former mayor Win Gatchalian ran as representative of Valenzuela's 2nd district because he is unable to run for the position once more due to being term limited.
+In 2007, Martinez won his first term as Vice Mayor of Valenzuela City as a member of Lakas–CMD, together with re-elected mayor Win Gatchalian.
+In 2010, Martinez sought for his second term as vice mayor, this time as a member of Liberal Party, after Lakas–Kampi–CMD (the successor of Lakas–CMD) nominated Marcelino Morelos as the vice mayoralty candidate instead of him.
+Martinez was later re-elected.
+In 2013, he ran again for his third term as vice mayor of the city while former mayor Win Gatchalian ran as representative of Valenzuela's 2nd district because he is unable to run for the position once more due to being term limited.
 Instead, his brother Rex Gatchalian won 2013 Valenzuela local elections as mayor of the city.

-Representative for the 17th to 19th Congress
+Representative

 17th Congress

-On 2016, Martinez was elected for his first term as representative for Valenzuela's 2nd district representative.
+In 2016, Martinez was elected for his first term as representative for Valenzuela's 2nd district representative.

 18th Congress

-On 2019, he was re-elected representative for Valenzuela's 2nd district representative, defeating his predecessor Magi Gunigundo.
+In 2019, he was re-elected representative for Valenzuela's 2nd district representative, defeating his predecessor Magi Gunigundo.

 On July 10, 2020, Martinez voted to reject the franchise renewal of ABS-CBN together with Valenzuela's 1st district representative Wes Gatchalian and 68 other congressmen.
 On October 6, 2020, Martinez was removed as chairman of the House committee on youth and sports development.

 19th Congress

-On 2022, Martinez seek for re-election for his third and last term as Valenzuela's 2nd district representative.
-His candidacy received endorsement from President Rodrigo Duterte, which was a big help for his victory.
+In 2022, Martinez sought re-election for his third and last term as Valenzuela's 2nd district representative.
+His candidacy received endorsement from President Rodrigo Duterte.
 He was re-elected to his third term in 2022, beating former representative Magi Gunigundo once again.

+Senate bid

+Upon being term-limited as representative, Martinez filed his candidacy to run in the 2025 Senate election as an independent.
+Despite running an independent campaign, he remained as Partido Demokratiko Pilipino's vice president for Luzon but chose not to be included in the party's senatorial slate to "discharge" himself from "any political bandages."
+On May 7, 2025, Task Force Baklas filed a disqualification case against Martinez for allegedly failing to remove illegal campaign materials.
+Martinez later lost his Senate bid.